nextgis/docs_ngweb/source/layers.rst

 This provides additional security (prevention of SQL Injection attack).
 To provide query capability you need to create views with appropriate queries in the database.

-To do this connect to PostgreSQL/PostGIS database using :program:`pgAdminIII`, then navigate to data schema where you want to create a view, right click tree item "Views" and select "New view" (see item 1 in :numref:`pgadmin3`).
+To do this connect to PostgreSQL/PostGIS database using :program:`pgAdmin`, then navigate to data schema where you want to create a view, right click tree item "Views" and select "New view" (see item 1 in :numref:`pgadmin3`).
 Also you can right click on schema name and select "New object" and then "New view".
 In the opened dialog, enter the following information: